Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

-It’s a sobering fact that 60% of app users turn push notifications off permanently.* Marketers who don’t put push notification best practices into play may hurt their ability to reach and retain users.
+Push notifications don’t work well for all businesses.
+However, the issue isn’t the notifications themselves, but how marketers utilize them.
+Reports suggest that over 60% of app users turn their push alerts off permanently.
+Marketers who don’t follow push notification best practices may lose the opportunity to reach and retain users.

-Push is an effective and vital way to retain your mobile users.
-If you gain a deeper understanding of push notification best practices, then you can use them to level up your push notification marketing game.
+Push messages are an effective and vital way to retain your mobile users.
+If you gain a deeper understanding of push notification best practices, you can use them to level up your push notification marketing game.

 Now that you understand why “timely, personal, and actionable” should be your watch-words whenever you create push notifications, let’s take a closer look at how those principles play out in a well-planned mobile marketing strategy.